vastheaven1/MDES/docs/annotation_information.md

 ## 1. Trial-Level Annotations

-Detailed trial-level annotations are provided separately for each participant.
+Detailed trial-level annotations are provided separately for each participant in:

+`labels/full_annotations/`

 The annotation filename uses the same anonymized participant ID as the physiological recordings.

 Examples: